Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/solutions/team-security-isolation-dev-test.md

 Créez tout d’abord un groupe de sécurité à l’aide du portail Microsoft Azure.

-1. Créez un onglet distinct dans votre navigateur, puis accédez au portail Azure à l'adresse [https://portal.azure.com](https://portal.azure.com).
-Si nécessaire, connectez-vous avec les informations d'identification du compte d'administrateur global pour votre essai ou abonnement payant Microsoft 365 E5.
+1. Create a separate tab in your browser, and then go to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+If needed, sign in with the credentials of the global administrator account for your Microsoft 365 E5 trial or paid subscription.

 2. Dans le portail Azure, cliquez sur **Azure Active Directory > Groupes**.